 SHOW OF HANDS

 Due to its swiftness, a show of hands is a widely used method.
 By nature, it is necessarily a non-secret vote, as each co-owner knows the vote of each other co-owner.

 During this procedure, the president of the meeting will rely on raised hands to decide whether the draft resolution tabled was adopted or not.This approach has practical and legal limitations, since counting the votes accurately can sometimes be difficult, if not impossible, because:

 This method should be used only in case of a unanimous vote of the co-owners present or represented or when the chairman is able to identify clearly the co-owners holding a sufficient number of votes to pass or reject a draft resolution.

 ROLL CALL VOTE

 WHAT YOU SHOULD KNOW!
-A show of hands is better suited for small co-ownerships comprising up to ten units, while for larger ones it is better to favor roll call votes or secret ballots to avoid an error in the calculation of the votes.
+A show of hands is better suited for small co-ownerships comprising approximately up to ten units, while for larger ones it is better to favor roll call votes or secret ballots to avoid an error in the calculation of the votes.

 WARNING!
 Despite its quick results, the show of hands has its drawbacks in terms of democratic process.
-The undecided co-owners or even those who do not wish to disclose openly their dissent will tend to imitate the choice of other co-owners, not to be frowned upon.
+The undecided co-owners or those who do not wish to disclose openly their dissent will tend to imitate the choice of other co-owners, not to be frowned upon.